cneralich/workshops/instructor/azure/101/README.md

 ```
 ./update_permissions.sh < orgs_to_update.txt
 ```
+**Notes:**
-**Note:** You need to set the `TOKEN` environment variable in your terminal beforehand, and this token must be a User Token with Admin permissions
+1. You need to set the `TOKEN` environment variable in your terminal beforehand, and this token must be a User Token with Admin permissions
+2. Make sure you update the `TRIAL_EXPIRATION` value in the 'update_permissions.sh' script accordingly